Turaev-Viro invariants and cabling operations: Proof of Supporting Theorem

 Note that the columns of the middle upper triangular matrix correspond to the index sets $T_i$ of the sum in Equation (\ref{Coeffofl}).
 Inverting this product, we have

-For the operator norm bound, observe that both of the diagonal matrices are isometries, and the middle matrix has operator norm bounded above by a polynomial in $r$ by the Cauchy-Schwartz inequality. \end{proof}
+By Proposition \ref{2NBasisSpans}, $|||R_m^{-1}|||$ grows at most polynomially in $m$, so it is bounded polynomially in $r$.
+For the total bound, observe that both of the diagonal matrices are isometries, and the upper triangular matrix has operator norm bounded above by a polynomial in $r$ by the Cauchy-Schwartz inequality \end{proof}